daenamkim/b9lab-splitter/README.md

 # B9lab Splitter

-This is the first project of B9lab, BLOCKSTARS-ETH-2.
+This is the first project of B9lab, BLOCKSTARS-ETH-2. :tada:

 ### Basic